 Finding Fault

-A seemingly common decision to drive while intoxicated can have irreversible consequences, not just to the perpetrator, but to those surrounding them as well."
-Such was the case of Hunt v.
-Sutton Group Incentive Realty Inc.
+A seemingly common decision to drive while intoxicated can have irreversible consequences, not just to the perpetrator, but to those surrounding them as well.

-Mid December of 1994, Ontarian Linda Hunt was working as a part-time receptionist at the Sutton Group."
-On the day in question, there was a work related party that was being held in the afternoon during the latter part of the work day."
-She was still executing her work duties but also partaking in the alcohol drinking festivities."
-One of her bosses noted her behavior and mentioned to her that he would have to call her husband to drive her home if she kept drinking.
+On the day in question, there was a work related party that was being held in the afternoon during the latter part of the work day.
+She was still executing her work duties but also partaking in the alcohol drinking festivities.

-After leaving the function at the office, she headed to a pub (P.J's Pub) with four friends where she had a meal and continued to drink."
+One of her bosses noted her behaviour and mentioned to her that he would have to call her husband to drive her home if she kept drinking.
+After leaving the function at the office, she headed to a pub (P.J's Pub) with four friends where she had a meal and continued to drink.
 During that time, there was freezing rain which turned into snow and the weather conditions were of concern to one of the people present in the group.

-Ms. Hunt left the bar and on her way home lost control of the vehicle she was driving."
-She hit another vehicle head first and sustained some" serious injuries" which included" severe brain damage."
+Ms. Hunt left the bar and on her way home lost control of the vehicle she was driving.
+She hit another vehicle head first and sustained some serious injuries which included severe brain damage.
 The physical side effects of the accident proved to be long-term and she filed suit for damages against her employer and the owner of the pub where she was drinking.

 Before the accident, the plaintiff was a healthy, functioning forty-four year old mother of two.